-The decrease was principally due to lower margins of the distribution segments driven by stiff market competition.
+The decrease was principally due to lower margins of the digital mobile devices segment driven by stiff market competition.
 As a percentage of total revenues, this account stood at 14% in 2014 and 19% in 2013.

 General and administrative expenses - 31% increase to P379 million from P288 million